-The name= value pairs described earlier may not apply to all browsers.
+The name = value pairs described earlier may not apply to all browsers.
 The requirements for an HTTP cookie sent to an IE browser may differ from the requirements for other standard browsers, such as Firefox and Chrome.
 Based on anecdotal reports, IE does not recognize domain names that start with a number.
-In addition, IE reportedly refuses cookies that include the underscore (\) character in the FQDN.
+In addition, IE reportedly refuses cookies that include the underscore () character in the FQDN.

-When a stateless session cookie exceeds the maximum size permitted by the browser
+• When a stateless session cookie exceeds the maximum size permitted by the browser

 As described in "Session Cookies", the default size of the iPlanetDirectoryPro cookie is approximately 2,000 bytes.
-When you customize OpenAM sessions by adding attributes, the cookie size grows.
+When you customize AM sessions by adding attributes, the cookie size grows.
 Browsers allow cookie sizes between 4,000 and 5,200 bytes, depending on the browser.
-OpenAM single sign-on does not function correctly when the cookie size exceeds the maximum size allowed by the browser.
+AM single sign-on does not support a cookie size that exceeds the maximum cookie size allowed by the browser.